Payday loans: the problems and solutions

 For example, let's compare one of the payday lenders from above with the overdraft charges on Halifax's standard current account.

-Halifax charge £1 a day for anyone who has an agreed overdraft amount and £5 a day for those without an arranged overdraft or who go beyond their agreed amount which works out as:
+Halifax charge £1 a day for anyone who has an agreed overdraft amount, and £5 a day for those without an arranged overdraft or who go beyond their agreed amount.
+In comparison, then: